24/7 Support Line - Call Now

 • Holistic therapies, like Meditation, mindfulness, exercise, and yoga

 These therapies represent the first line of treatment for AUD, focusing on tackling the root causes, equipping you with communication tools and techniques, raising one’s level of motivation and awareness, teaching healthier coping skills, giving support, and creating a safe environment.
-This way, you can identify and manage triggers and cravings, improve relationships, set goals, and stay focused on your recovery path.
+This way, you identify and manage triggers and cravings, improve relationships, set goals, and stay focused on your recovery path.

 It’s always used in conjunction with psychotherapy and helps manage cravings, alleviate withdrawal symptoms, and reduce the risk of relapse.
 Three FDA-approved medications are used: disulfiram, naltrexone, and acamprosate.